d12frosted/elpa-mirror/stable-melpa/oauth-readme.txt

 Note: if you plan on doing https and have oauth-use-curl set to nil, make sure you have gnutls-bin installed.

-oauth.el uses hmac-sha1 library for generating signatures.
-An implementation by Derek Upham is included for convenience.

 This library assumes that you are using the oauth_verifier method described in the 1.0a spec.